 Here’s a rundown of why you need each piece and what it does.

 HDMI-to-USB Video Capture

-Like several other GoPro models (but unlike the newer HERO8 Black), the HERO4 Black and HERO4 Silver have built-in HDMI ports.1
+Like several other GoPro models (but unlike the newer HERO9 Black and HERO8 Black cameras), the HERO4 Black and HERO4 Silver have built-in HDMI ports.1

 That’s the port you use if you want to connect your camera directly to a TV or display for playback.
 But for your computer to be able to use that video signal, it needs to be converted into a format that the computer can work with.
 That’s where an HDMI-to-USB video capture device comes in.
 These are small devices that sit between your camera and the computer.
 It takes the HDMI signal from the GoPro HERO4 Black or Silver (or another camera that has HDMI-out) and converts it to a USB signal.